PrefectHQ/prefect/docs/core/concepts/flows.md

 `state` is the current state of the Flow
 `task_states` contains states for Flow Tasks

-An example use case would be iterating through return states and indicating which reference tasks that have failed.
+For example, you may want to determine which reference tasks that have failed and add them to your final state message.

+This is particularly useful for Cloud Hooks that report the state message.

 ```python
 def custom_terminal_state_handler(